The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

 They raise prices accordingly.

 Investors drive up stock prices by buying more shares of companies that do well.
 With more money in circulation, investors put that money to work, often by investing in fundamentally-sound companies.
-That makes good companies’ stocks nearly inflation-proof.
+That makes some companies’ stocks nearly inflation-proof.

 Sure, a 5% inflation rate could devalue each of your dollars over the next year.
 But if your stocks rise by 15%, then you still earn a “real” return of 10% from the stock market.